programminghistorian/ph-submissions/lessons/geocoding-qgis.md

 This lesson is divided into two main sections:

-- Part 1: Joining tables, which is a simple way of mapping simple summary data such as totals or averages
+- Part 1: **Joining tables**, which is a simple way of mapping simple summary data such as totals or averages
-- Part 2: Geocoding full datasets, which maps each item of data to a location, allowing much more flexibility, detailed spatial analysis, and more interesting maps
+- Part 2: **Geocoding full datasets**, which maps each item of data to a location, allowing much more flexibility, detailed spatial analysis, and more interesting maps

 At the end of the tutorial there is a note on using automated geocoding tools which are available to work with modern addresses, but these are of limited relevance to historians working on eras before the late nineteenth or twentieth centuries.